Smile for miles! It's the best touring motorbikes

 "You can ride over the Alps and have an hour of the twisties.
 Try crossing the Andes – it’s five hours of sportsbike bliss."

+One of the top sports tourers on the market has to be the Kawasaki H2 SX range.
 A supercharged, 197bhp Kawasaki may not sound like the ideal tool for a bike tour, but that’s exactly what it is.
-MCN Deputy Editor, Richard Newland rode almost 715 miles in a day on his H2 long-term test bike to see how it faired.
+MCN Deputy Editor, Richard Newland rode almost 715 miles in a day on his H2 long-term test bike to see how it fared.

 "Home.
 The trip says 714.5 miles, the clock says 10:30pm.
 Exactly 18-hours in the saddle with nothing but fuel breaks – and I feel fine.
 The H2 SX might be a compromise, but it’s a bloody good one.